yabeda-rb/example-prometheus/README.md

-# Example of Rails and Sidekiq metrics exported to Prometheus + Grafana
+# Example of Rails, Sidekiq and Puma metrics exported to Prometheus + Grafana

 This example illustrates how to use [yabeda] gem suite with rails application to draw graphs for app metrics.